ITT23/assignment-08-replication-matthias-ruslan/documentation.md

 ![point_shoot](https://github.com/ITT23/assignment-08-replication-matthias-ruslan/assets/41992838/7dc57d3c-9022-4aab-a70e-6432da6047b4)

-## Paper Source
-[1] Ballagas, R., Rohs, M., & Sheridan, J. G. (2005, May).
-Mobile Phones as Pointing Devices.
-In PERMID (pp. 27-30).

 ## Our Motivation

-We found the idea of ​​using a smartphone to control the mouse very interesting.
-Especially with regard to the fact that we can implement the control using DIPPID.
-The study by Alex et al. is from 2005 and accordingly the options were limited.
-An external bulky accelerometer had to be attached for the study.
+We were captivated by the concept of utilizing a smartphone as a mouse controller, particularly due to the intriguing prospect of implementing control through DIPPID.
+The study conducted by Ballagas et al. [1] in 2005 showcased the early stages of this interaction technique, albeit with limited options at the time.
+In order to carry out the study, an external and cumbersome accelerometer had to be attached.

 ![handy](https://github.com/ITT23/assignment-08-replication-matthias-ruslan/assets/41992838/5aa2de5c-2158-4406-9f91-f85e31bb9d62)

-Most smartphones in the lower price segment now have at least one integrated accelerometer.
-In addition, there are also sensors that provide gyroscope and angle data, among other things.
-The DIPPID functionality used in the course lends itself very well to expanding and implementing the approach presented in the paper.
-On the one hand, the data from the various sensors can be obtained and processed very easily using the DIPPID app, and on the other hand, the 3 buttons allow you to control the mouse buttons.
+Nowadays, even smartphones in the lower price range come equipped with at least one built-in accelerometer.
+Moreover, there are additional sensors that provide data on gyroscope and angles, among other things.
+The DIPPID functionality utilized in this course proves to be highly suitable for expanding upon and implementing the approach outlined in the paper.
+On one hand, the DIPPID app facilitates effortless acquisition and processing of data from various sensors.
+On the other hand, the inclusion of four buttons enables mouse button control and the incorporation of practical features related to mouse manipulation.

 ## Our Goal